FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 </div>
 </div>

 Since we are going for über security, let's get crazy and add one more layer of authentication to your remote access.
-Add two-factor authentication to the server; this will require users to type in a 6-digit code from their mobile phone in order to log in.
+We will add two-factor authentication to the server.
+This will require users to type in a 6-digit code from their mobile phone in order to log in.
 Even if a user's private key is compromised, two-factor authentication ensures a hacker would still need the user's mobile phone to log into the server.

-First, you will need to install a two-factor app on your smartphone.
+First, you will need to install a two-factor app on your mobile phone.
 There are many two-factor applications available for iOS and Android.
+I personally like the Authy app because it has slick icons for different services like AWS and Github.
 Next, install the Google Authenticator two-factor PAM module on the server by executing this command in the root user terminal:

 ```bash
 $ apt-get install libpam-google-authenticator